Abdeboskey/Overlook/README.md

 This project was by far the biggest solo project I have been assigned during my time at Turing.
 I had quite honestly not done a great job of taking good care of myself up until this point of this mod, and by the time I started working on this application I was already quite burned out.
 I became very overwhelmed by the size of this project, and my brain just seemed to short circuit.
 I had a very hard time making much progress, and when I did it was very slow going.

 Part of the challenge came from not completing enough of my previous projects to feel like I knew how to do the things that this project required.
-All in all, it contributed to this project seeming like an "impossible task", and me having a really hard time overcoming that.
+All in all, it contributed to this project seeming like an "impossible task", and I had a really hard time overcoming that.

 #### Some Wins